umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-reflections/nathan-hernandezs-reflections.md

 {{< resource uuid="0c1bfe63-dedb-6068-f8f8-2152bc254271" >}}

-This video is from [WaywardLightning](https://www.youtube.com/channel/UC1vNk_LtxsFjmerk7_M7HJg) on YouTube and is provided under our Creative Commons license.
+This video is from {{% resource_link "7a50e8e4-9798-4ed1-b1c0-0959aec87831" "WaywardLightning" %}} on YouTube and is provided under our Creative Commons license.

 Sorry that it's kind of disjoint and long